COVID-19 Vaccines

 How Do COVID-19 Vaccines Work?

 mRNA vaccines provide a set of instructions that teach our cells how to make a piece of a spike protein that triggers an immune response in our bodies.
-This causes our bodies to begin making protective antibodies, just like it would if we encountered COVID-19 virus.
+This causes our bodies to begin making protective antibodies, just like it would if we encountered the COVID-19 virus.
 These antibodies are then prepped and ready to fight off the virus if we are ever exposed to it, before it causes infection. mRNA vaccines cannot make you sick with COVID-19 because they do not use the live virus that causes COVID-19. mRNA vaccines do not change or alter your DNA.
 Once the vaccine is done triggering our cells to create the spike protein, our cells break down the mRNA and expel it.
 Watch this video to learn more.

 The Novavax protein subunit vaccine teaches the body to fight the coronavirus by delivering copies of the virusā spike protein (the spikes on the outer sphere of the virus) to the body.
 The immune system recognizes these proteins as dangerous and creates antibodies, which provide protection against future COVID infection.
 The proteins are grown in insect cells and purified.
 Like other vaccines, the Novavax vaccine cannot cause COVID infection.
-The Novavax vaccine was developed in a way that is similar to other widely used vaccines, such as the Human Papillomavirus vaccine and the Hepatitis B vaccine.
+The Novavax vaccine was developed in a way that is similar to other widely used vaccines, such as the Human Papillomavirus vaccine and the hepatitis B vaccine.

 The number of doses varies based on a personās age and their immunocompromised status.
 For best protection, individuals should stay up to date with the CDC's vaccine recommendations.